conjfrnk/conjfrnk.github.io/_posts/2024-04-12-my-website.md

 	forward to <local> port 8080
 }
 {% endhighlight %}

+### Room for Improvement
+The line `match response header set "Content-Security-Policy" value "default-src 'none'"` needs to be updated.
+Currently, whenever I try to change this, some part of the website breaks.

+## Cron
+I am using a cronjob to refresh certificates and reboot httpd as necessary.
+I also use cron to download and apply system/package updates for OpenBSD:

+`30 	3 	* 	* 	* 	acme-client conjfrnk.com && rcctl reload httpd`

+`30	4	*	*	0	syspatch && pkg_add -u && reboot`

 ## Sources
 I incorporated parts of the [official OpenBSD guide][official-guide] and [this unofficial guide][unofficial-guide], making modifications as necessary.
 As for the website's content, I would like to credit [Andrej Karpathy][style-inspiration] for having the best-designed personal website I've seen, by a wide margin.
 I used his `style.css` as a jumping-off point for my own, and I expect my style to develop further in the future.